UNFOLDING THE SECRETS OF ASHTANGA YOGA

-The first limb, Yama, undertakes one’s ethical standards and sense of integrity, focusing on our behaviour and how we conduct ourselves in life.
+The first limb of Ashtanga Yoga, Yama, undertakes one’s ethical standards and sense of integrity, focusing on our behavior and how we conduct ourselves in life.
 Yamas are universal practices that relate best to what we know as the Golden Rule, “Do as you would be done by”.

 The five Yamas are: